Detached Houses in the UK: a quick guide

 How Offrly values a detached house

 Offrly uses a proprietary ML model combined with AI photo analysis.
-The AI reads listing photos to score garden size and internal condition, and the model produces a point estimate.
+The AI reads listing photos the way a seasoned property analyst would, and the model produces a point estimate.
 Enter a postcode and a few details on the valuation tab to try it.

 Not a regulated valuation